Credit Score for Apartments: Complete Guide to Rental Checks

 Renters from Overseas

-If you're new to Australia without local credit history:
+If you're new to Australia with no local credit history:

 • Give global credit reports if you have them

-• Show good savings in an Australian bank account
+• Show good savings in an Aussie bank account

-• Think about using a rental guarantor service
+• Think about using a rental backer service

 Self-Employed Renters